How to Mitigate the "Business Divorce": Getting the Right Shareholder Agreement in Place

 These are just the tip of types of topics that should be addressed in a Shareholder Agreement.

 It's pretty daunting all the information that needs to be considered when formulating a Shareholder Agreement, which is why it is very important to enlist the help of an attorney early into the formation of the company to ensure you've addressed all the tiny details that could possibly derail your partnership further down the road.
-At Hendershot, Cannon & Hisey, P.C., we are experienced in reviewing, drafting and implementing these types of agreements.
+At Hendershot, Cowart & Hisey, P.C., we are experienced in reviewing, drafting and implementing these types of agreements.
 To request a confidential consultation with an attorney, simply call (713) 909-7323 or contact us online.